MinghaoSam/SwallowingFunctionAnalysis/README.md

 # Tongue-Dorsum-Segmentation-for-Swallowing-Function-Analysis
-Official code for "A New Cine-MRI Segmentation Method of Tongue Dorsum for Postoperative Swallow" MICCAI 2024ing Function Analysis"
+Official code for "A New Cine-MRI Segmentation Method of Tongue Dorsum for Postoperative Swallowing Function Analysis" MICCAI 2024